HasnathAhmedTamim/HasnathAhmedTamim-Landing-Page-Challenge/README.md

 ## Project Goal

 This project is a landing page and buy products with user interface built with ReactJS, Vite, and Tailwind CSS, adhering to a provided design.
-It features a search form and a data display area showcasing products results.
+It features a cart functionality form and a data display area showcasing products results.

 ## Technology Stack